3mdeb/news-and-ideas/blog/content/post/2023-04-27-3mdeb-open-source-contribution.md

 allows individuals and projects to build security engines to perform launch integrity actions for their systems.
-The framework builds upon Boot Integrity Technologies (BITs) that establish one or more Roots of Trust (RoT) from which a degree of confidence that integrity actions were not subverted is derived.
+The framework builds upon Boot Integrity Technologies (BITs) that establish one or more Roots of Trust (RoT) from which a degree of confidence that the adversary did not subvert integrity actions is derived.

-The biggest changes took place in the landing-zone component:
+The most significant changes took place in the landing-zone component:
-* **support for the Xen hypervisor** - This change adds support for the [Xen](https://blog.3mdeb.com/tags/xen/) hypervisor which enables the separation of the hardware layer from the programs running on the platform.
-Thanks to this changes the landing zone can measure all hypervisor components.
+* **support for the Xen hypervisor** - This change adds support for the [Xen](https://blog.3mdeb.com/tags/xen/) Hypervisor separates the hardware layer from the programs running on the platform.
+Thanks to these changes, the landing zone can measure all hypervisor components.
 * **multiboot2 support for the GRUB2 bootloader** - Support for multiboot in
-[GRUB2](https://blog.3mdeb.com/tags/grub2/) allows you to measure all the components that are used during system boot when using multiboot2.
+[GRUB2](https://blog.3mdeb.com/tags/grub2/) allows you to measure all the components used during system boot when using multiboot2.

 The author of these changes is
 [Krystian Hebel](https://www.linkedin.com/in/krystian-hebel-b48424205/).

-Trenchboot and dynamic measurements significantly reduce the possibility of compromising devices, and therefore support our efforts to increase the trustworthiness of every computing device.
-If you're looking for methods of enhancing boot security for your devices, Trenchboot is the solution you've been searching for.
-Our team is equipped to enable Trenchboot for you so that you can enjoy enhanced protection against attacks and device security breaches.
-Let us help you safeguard your devices with Trenchboot.
+Trenchboot and dynamic measurements significantly reduce the possibility of compromising devices and therefore support our efforts to increase the trustworthiness of every computing device.
+If you're looking for methods to enhance your devices' boot security, Trenchboot is the solution you've been searching for.
+Let us help you safeguard your computing device stack with advanced hardware security technologies.

 * [Krystian Hebel](https://www.linkedin.com/in/krystian-hebel-b48424205/) (14):
   * [Parse bootloader data in the form of tags](https://github.com/TrenchBoot/landing-zone/commit/a6f2f98431f6)